eflumerf/styleguide/dune-daq-cppguide.md

 ### Nonmember, Static Member, and Global Functions [DUNE VERSION]

--Use completely global functions rarely, and only if there's a compelling reason
+ - Use completely global functions rarely, and only if there's a compelling reason

--If a nonmember function can accomplish what a member function can, prefer a nonmember function.
+ - If a nonmember function can accomplish what a member function can, prefer a nonmember function.
 This is because the less code a class's data is exposed to, the less opportunity there is for bugs.

--Nonmember functions should always be in a namespace, and unless there's a compelling reason to violate this rule, to go in the same namespace as the class it works with
+ - Nonmember functions should always be in a namespace, and unless there's a compelling reason to violate this rule, to go in the same namespace as the class it works with

--Static methods of a class should generally be closely related to instances of the class or the class's static data.
+ - Static methods of a class should generally be closely related to instances of the class or the class's static data.

 ### Local Variables